Jaspinder-12/Jaspinder-12/README.md

 Treat security as a design concern, not a final checklist
 ---
 📌 Portfolio Priorities
-These are the areas I want recruiters to notice first:
 AI Code Risk Analyzer — security tooling and Python SOC / SIEM Lab Work — Sentinel, Splunk, log analysis Web Security Labs — vulnerability discovery and reporting